Moonveil-Kanata/MuraDeck/README.md

 In a nutshell, **you can fix it by set your screen hertz between 47hz-66hz and set your brightness between 35/40%, and disable mura compensation on developer settings**.
 And you will get the screen where it should be, perfect black and nice gradient on near-black. **But this is not apply with higher brightness.**

 This fix will use combination between **film grain for dithering, lift & gamma (only on near-black pixel)** and your **mura map (only on your bright pixel)**.
 While **this is not perfect**, atleast it will fix half of the screen issue.

+MuraDeck is originally developed to automagically switching between vkBasalt and Gamescope to fix your mura issue.
+Since SteamOS 3.7.8 the development scope is switching into full Gamescope reshade, since the reshade is gain a performance update.

 ## Credits
 Shaders & plugin is developed by MoonVeil Kanata ~ RenvyRere.